jonathan-aulson/Data_Product_TownePark/ai-prompts/Towne_Park_Comprehensive_AI_Documentation_Protocol.md

 **PRIORITY 4: ABSOLUTELY CRUCIAL TO PRODUCING GOOD AND USABLE DOCUMENTATION**
 - **Ensuring that the taxonomy and ontology of the documentation is well-represented in the metadata and navigation links is absolutely crucial to producing good and usable documentation**
 - **The key to this is careful planning of future documents, rigorous validation of existing documents, rich use of relevant metadata, and exacting standards in linking information to other relevant information**
-- **Another key aspect of this is to frequently check on the health of the mkdocs server and any warning messages that exist, and ensure those issues are addressed quickly with better linking and better metadata whenever possible**
 - **CRITICAL MKDOCS WARNING RESOLUTION PROTOCOL: ALL mkdocs build warnings MUST be resolved immediately upon detection without stopping, pausing, or running mkdocs build to check progress.
 Systematic elimination of ALL warning messages is MANDATORY before any task completion or status reporting.**
 - Every document MUST link to related documents with rich, relevant metadata
 - Create bidirectional references (if A references B, ensure B references A) with careful planning of future documents